attdevsupport/API-Platform/Payment/Vb/app1/README.txt

 4) scope				 : PAYMENT

-5) refundFile			: {set the value to file path which has read/write permissions}
+5) paymentType			: {set the value to "subscription" or "transaction"}

 6) Amount			: {set the value to decimal value}